MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 > public HRESULT [RequestHostWindowFocus](#requesthostwindowfocus)(BOOL fFocus)

 #### Parameters
-* `fFocus` Indicates what should be done with focus, if true focus should be taken otherwise it should be relinquished.
+* `fFocus` Indicates what should be done with focus.
+If `true`, focus should be taken; otherwise it should be relinquished.

 #### RequestHostWindowFocusSync

-Raised when the host is requested to take or give up focus, in this version the browser will wait until the provided event is signaled.
+Raised when the host is requested to take or give up focus.
+In this version of the method, the browser will wait until the provided event is signaled.

 > public HRESULT [RequestHostWindowFocusSync](#requesthostwindowfocussync)(BOOL fFocus, ULONGLONG hSyncEvent)

 #### Parameters
 * `fFocus` Indicates what should be done with focus.
-If true focus should be taken otherwise it should be relinquished.
+If `true`, focus should be taken; otherwise it should be relinquished.

 * `hSyncEvent` A handle to the event object that should be signaled when the change is complete.